Second Century of Science Awards

-As the American Heart Association approaches its 100-year anniversary, the importance of bringing novel approaches to address critical gaps in the health and well-being of all cannot be overstated.
-In recognition of this pending anniversary and the need to foster solutions in these areas, AHA’s Board of Directors allocated additional special research funding in 2023 to support three innovative research initiatives to address these gaps
+As the American Heart Association approached its 100-year anniversary, the importance of bringing novel approaches to address critical gaps in the health and well-being was brought to the forefront.
+In recognition of this anniversary and the need to foster solutions in these areas, the Associations Board of Directors allocated additional special research funding in 2023 to support three innovative research initiatives to address these gaps.

 $20 million awarded to lead next century of heart disease and stroke scientific research